-The American Council of Engineering Companies (ACEC) of Tennessee is proud to be a part of the national scholarship program set up by ACEC.
-It is another example of how ACEC and ACEC of Tennessee are committed to education and the future of the engineering profession.
+The American Council of Engineering Companies (ACEC) Tennessee is proud to be a part of the national scholarship program set up by ACEC.
+It is another example of how ACEC and ACEC Tennessee are committed to education and the future of the engineering profession.

-The 2017 ACEC of TN Scholarship winners were Kelli Grissom, a Civil Engineering student at the University of Tennessee-Knoxville, and Zachary Jerome, a Civil Engineering and Viola Performance student at the University of Tennessee-Knoxville.
+The 2017 ACEC TN Scholarship winners were Kelli Grissom, a Civil Engineering student at the University of Tennessee-Knoxville, and Zachary Jerome, a Civil Engineering and Viola Performance student at the University of Tennessee-Knoxville.